oracle-samples/oci-data-science-ai-samples/model-deployment/containers/nim/README.md

 ## Deploy on OCI Data Science Model Deployment

-Once NIM container is pushed, you can now use the `Bring Your Own Container` Deployment in OCI Data Science to deploy the Llama3 model.
+Once you built and pushed the NIM container, you can now use the `Bring Your Own Container` Deployment in OCI Data Science to deploy the Llama3 model

 ### Creating Model catalog
 NIM container will download the model directly using publicly exposed NGC catalog APIs.
 To provide authorization token to download, we will save API key in a file and create a zip out of it.
 This zip file will then be used to create a model catalog resource.